Moving Across The Country

 - Weather conditions

-Lighten the Load.
 When moving so far away, it’s typically recommended to purge as much as you can.
 Not only will purging give you fewer things to stress about, but it can significantly reduce the price of your moving bill.
-You can go as far as selling you more oversized furniture items, which can either help you pay for the move or buy you new furniture at your new place.
+You can go as far as selling your more oversized furniture items, which can either help you pay for the move or buy some new furniture for your new home.

-Be prepared for a lot of changing factors.
-There are many balls to juggle when you are moving out of state.
-Thus you must mentally prepare for at least a few “plot twists” during the move.
+When moving out of state, you’re going to have a lot of things to juggle.
+It’s inevitable.
+You’ll have to mentally prepare for at least a few “plot twists” during the move.
 For example, suppose you hire a moving company.
 In that case, it’s not uncommon for the final bill to be a bit higher than initially quoted.
 Many people severely underestimate their belongings’ weight.
 They assume a certain weight and base the price on their estimate.
 When the actual weight of all their belongings is determined during the move, they’re surprised to find out it’s a lot higher than they thought.

-Get obsessive about contracts.
-No matter what options you end up going with, chances are you’ll have a few contracts to deal with.
-We know it might seem like a pain, but you must always thoroughly review your contracts in order for you to avoid any big surprises.
+No matter how you decide to move, other than DIY, chances are you’ll have a few contracts to deal with.
+We know it might seem like a pain, but you should always thoroughly review your contracts to avoid any big surprises.

-Don’t stress out too much.
-Many people each year end up in tears or having literal panic attacks over a move.
+Many people each year end up in tears or panic attacks over a move.
 This does not have to be you.
 The idea of moving and the work it takes to move can seem overwhelming.
-However, if you follow these tips and take them one step at a time, chances are that everything will run smoothly (as it usually does).
+After all, there’s plenty that can go wrong.
+However, if you follow these tips and take them one step at a time, the chances are that everything will run smoothly.
+Remember, tons of people move every year without a problem.
+There’s no reason that your move can’t go smoothly too.

-We are fortunate enough to live in a day and age where we have almost every type of service available with the touch of our thumbs.
-Take advantage of that by deciding what your needs are, determining what you can work with, and then taking it from there.
+We are fortunate enough to live in a day and age where we have almost every type of service available within the touch of our thumbs.
+So take advantage of that by deciding what your needs are, determining what you can work with, and then taking it from there.

-We hope your move is as great as It can be.
-For tips on how to pack and things most people forget about on moving day, check out our other blogs.
+We hope your move is as great as it can be.
+Check out our other blogs for tips on how to pack and things most people forget about on moving day.